 Apple’s app store has 1.84 million apps, and the google play store has 2.7 million apps as per the 2020 March statistics.
 Mobile app development has become very important for all business domains.
 Because of the increasing competition and challenging market, every business needs some apps capable of running on both Android, iOS, and Web.
 With a tight budget and less time, it is not possible to develop separate apps for every platform.
 How best would it be to create excellent apps in iOS and Android with less programming knowledge?
-If you are doubtful, then try Flutter.
+If you are doubtful, then try Flutter for startups.
 But Flutter does this job entirely, as this is the best cross-platform framework designed by Google for running your single code on any platform.

 Flutter is Google’s open-source, cross-platform app development framework offered to the developers.
 Flutter lets you code for Windows, Android, iOS, Linux, Mac, Google, and Web with a single code.
 Flutter provides a speed of 120 frames per second hit consistently on your device.
 You can also do hot reloads to your existing app, without crashes in the current state.

 Flutter uses its own graphics rendering engine called Skia which is google’s performance graphics engine.
 This gives you complete control over the entire pixels which are present in the screen, opening the door to new possibilities.

 Start-ups prefer Cross-Platform apps: